zhangchen-xu/rllm_0.3/README.md

 To accelerate post-training, we develop `verl-pipe`, an asynchronous pipelined version of verl, that reduces end2end training times by up to **2x**.
 Such changes are implemented in`agentica-project/verl-pipeline`.
 See our [blog post](https://pretty-radio-b75.notion.site/DeepCoder-A-Fully-Open-Source-14B-Coder-at-O3-mini-Level-1cf81902c14680b3bee5eb349a512a51) for more details.

-We've trained `DeepCoder-1.5B-Preview` with `verl-pipe`, increasing LiveCodeBench scores from 17->25%.
+We've trained `DeepCoder-1.5B-Preview`, not `DeepCodeR-14B-Preview`, with `verl-pipe`, increasing LiveCodeBench scores from 17->25%.

 To install `verl-pipeline`, run:
 ```bash